engrchrishenry/loc_aware_video_dedup/README.md

 </div>

 ## Prerequisites
-The code is tested on Linux with the following prerequisites:
+This code was tested on Linux with the following prerequisites:
 1. Python 3.12
 2. PyTorch 1.11.0 (CUDA 11.3)
 3. MATLAB R2021a